In this post, we’ll learn how to manage and scale your App Engine resources on the Google Cloud platform, which would include:

 F1 as our instance type.

-runtime: java11 env: standard instance_class: F1 handlers: - url: .* script: auto automatic_scaling: min_idle_instances: automatic max_idle_instances: automatic min_pending_latency: automatic max_pending_latency: automatic service_account: sylvan-harmony-[email protected]
+runtime: java11 env: standard instance_class: F1 handlers: - url: .* script: auto automatic_scaling: min_idle_instances: automatic max_idle_instances: automatic min_pending_latency: automatic max_pending_latency: automatic service_account: [email protected]

 We can change the scaling type and instance class based on our requirements.
 Let’s take a look at a sample configuration for manual scaling:

-runtime: java11 env: standard # remember to use an instance class compatible with your scaling type instance_class: B1 handlers: - url: .* script: auto manual_scaling: instances: 1 service_account: sylvan-harmony-[email protected]
+runtime: java11 env: standard # remember to use an instance class compatible with your scaling type instance_class: B1 handlers: - url: .* script: auto manual_scaling: instances: 1 service_account: [email protected]

 Once you deploy your application, you can view the configuration again to verify the scaling type and instance class: